 5. Rules to be followed in case of retirement, death and admission of a partner.

 Easy to Start: A Partnership is easy to form as no cumbersome legal formalities are involved.
 Its registration is also not essential.
 However, if the firm is not registered, it will be deprived of certain legal benefits.
 The Registrar of Firms is responsible for registering partnership firms.

 Business Name: Since the name of a Partnership firm is not registered, a Partnership firm can choose to have any name – as long as it does not infringe on a registered trademark.
 However, since the name is not registered, any other person can also use the same business name unless trademark registration is obtained.

-Easy to maintain / Annual Filing NOT Required: A Partnership firm is not required to file its annual accounts with the Registrar each year unlike a Limited Liability Partnership or Company.
-Limited Liability Partnership’s and Company’s are required to file their annual accounts with Registrar of Companies each year.
+Easy to maintain / Annual Filing NOT Required: A Partnership firm is not required to file its annual accounts with the Registrar each year, unlike a Limited Liability Partnership or Company.
+Limited Liability Partnerships and companies are required to file their annual accounts with the Registrar of Companies each year.